 Today, I wanted to talk about an (unfortunately) common topic – Suicidal thoughts.

-It’s a personal subject I tend not to delve too much into unless I’m having a conversation with my Nurse or Therapist as it’s quite a sensitive subject.
+It’s a personal subject I tend not to delve too much into unless I’m having a conversation with my Nurse or Therapist as it’s quite a sensitive subject that admittedly frightens me the majority of the time.
 But I believe the more we talk about things (regardless of how difficult) the easier they will become.
 And the more likely it’ll be that others will do the same.

 We shouldn’t stand with the obligation to hide away our struggles and our feelings of low mood.
 It’s okay not to feel 100% all the time, and it’s Human!
 We should be encouraging each other to speak up and to reach out for support during our darkest days.